ikelaiah/free-pascal-cookbook/docs/docs/basics/intro-objpas-fpc.md

     - `ffCurrency`: A format specifier indicating that we want currency formatting.
     - `2`: The number of decimal places.

 ## 17. Processing Text Files

 ### Read a Text File

 Here's an example to read a file line by line using `TFileStream` and `TStreamReader`:

+!!!
+Note
+    For this example to work, create a text file named `your-file.csv` (or any name you prefer, then update the code) in the same directory as your compiled program.
+Add some lines of text to it.

 **Example**